Alex Rodriguez invests in Professional Fighters League – KION546

 Alex Rodriguez invests in Professional Fighters League

-LOS ANGELES (AP) — Baseball great Alex Rodriguez is taking a swing at mixed martial arts as an investor and board member for the Professional Fighters League.
+LOS ANGELES (AP) — Alex Rodriguez is taking a swing at mixed martial arts as an investor and board member for the Professional Fighters League.

 The PFL announced the addition of the former New York Yankees star to its board of directors Thursday.